 How Kellogg is feeding people in need

 According to the World Food Programme, the world produces enough food for everyone.
-Yet, one in nine1 people continue to struggle with hunger, and one in three suffer from malnutrition.
-That’s why we’re working toward United Nations Sustainable Development Goal (SDG) #2 – Zero Hunger, collaborating with others around the world to “end hunger, achieve food security and improve nutrition, and promote sustainable agriculture by the end of 2030.”
+Yet, the most recent estimates show that the number of people affected by hunger globally rose to as many as 828 million in 2021—an increase of about 46 million since 2020 and 150 million since the outbreak of the COVID-19 pandemic.* That’s why we continue to take steps to align with the United Nations Sustainable Development Goal (SDG) #2 – Zero Hunger, and collaborating with others around the world to do our part to help “end hunger, achieve food security and improved nutrition, and promote sustainable agriculture by the end of 2030.”